Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 Most knit polo problems are not sewing problems first.

-They are usually a combination of fiber behavior + knit structure + finishing control.
+They are usually a combination of fiber behavior, knit structure, and finishing control.

 That appeal is real.

-But viscose can also be weaker when wet and more vulnerable to shrinkage or deformation if the structure and finishing are not controlled tightly, especially in lighter constructions.
+In lighter constructions, viscose can be more vulnerable to shrinkage, growth, or deformation if the knit structure and finishing are not stable enough.

 So in practice, viscose is not a bad fiber choice.